 - A ban on non-essential travel to and from Belgium

 - On 18 March 2020, all shops were required to close their doors.
 Exceptions were foreseen for pharmacies, food stores and newsagents.
 Gradually the list of exceptions was expanded and on May 11th all shops were allowed to reopen.
-However, shop keepers had to, and still have to, take all necessary safety measures to protect customers and staff.
-This means, among other things, that only one customer per 10 sqm is allowed in a store and that the customer is allowed only 30 minutes to shop.
-In principle, only one customer is allowed in at a time (i.e. not accompanied by others with the exception of children).
+However, shopkeepers have to take all necessary safety measures to protect customers and staff.
+This means, among other things, that only one customer per 10 sqm is allowed .
+The previously existing time limit (up to 30 minutes) was replaced by a reference to the "necessary time".
+Since 10 June, customers are obliged to wear a mouth mask.

-- Restaurants and pubs were required to close.
-As of 8 June they are allowed to reopen but a very precise protocol must be respected.
+- Restaurants and pubs are allowed to reopen since 8 June but a very precise protocol must be respected.
 The main lines of this protocol include a distance of 1m50 between tables, a maximum of 10 people per table, each customer must remain seated at his own table, the waiters must wear a mask… Establishments may remain open until 1 am.

-With the lockdown a distinction was introduced between essential and non-essential undertakings.
+The lockdown introduced a distinction between essential and non-essential undertakings.
 Regardless of the type of undertaking, employees should continue to work via teleworking wherever possible.
-If this is not possible, employees may be employed at the company’s premises, but only if the social distancing rules (1.5m distance from each other) can be respected.
-Non-essential companies where teleworking and social distancing are not possible were required to close.
-In contrast, essential companies (such as banks, insurance companies, pharmaceutical businesses and law firms) where teleworking and social distancing are not possible were allowed to continue working.
+If this is not possible, employees may be employed at the company’s premises, but non-essential companies must take all necessary measures to ensure maximum compliance with the rules on social distancing.
+Essential companies (such as banks, insurance companies, pharmaceutical businesses and law firms.) must take the necessary steps to apply the social distancing rules to the extent possible.

 2. Real Estate Investments

-Could the current situation have an impact on current transactions and their negotiations?
+Could the pandemic have an impact on current transactions and their negotiations?